 The LBZ stock turbo was known for occasional sticking due to the accumulation of corrosion and carbon.
 Energetic acceleration sometimes helped the turbo to unstick, but the best way to fix it was to remove the turbo and clean it.

 Another issue came with the plastic impeller water pumps.
 They were prone to failure on higher mileage engines and sometimes caused overheating while cruising.
-Despite this, most of the water pumps still lasted between 150,000 and 200,000 miles.
+Despite this, most water pumps still lasted between 150,000 and 200,000 miles.